House sitting in Bay of Plenty, pet sitting in Bay of Plenty

 The "fire" is particularly significant around the region of Rotorua, which is dubbed the Thermal Wonderland of New Zealand.
 The place is full of natural hot springs and geysers - don't miss the Boiling Mud in Kuirau Park.

-There are various active volcanoes that are popular with travelers.
+There are various active volcanoes that are popular with travellers.
 The entire Taupo Volcanic Zone is quite famous, while the White Island region, offers the adventurous the chance to walk on a live volcano.

 The Bay of Plenty is also a very popular fishing destination.
 The areas of Whakatane and Tauranga are known for big game fishing and deep sea fishing respectively.
 And if you are looking for water sports, these are also the places to head to.